rmgmachado/lmdbpp/README.md

 ```

 #### table_t::drop() method
-Delete a table from the environment.
+Delete a table from the database.
 ```C++
 #include "lmdbpp.h"